 “We find terpenes in the tiny white crystals the cannabis plant produces (aka trichomes), these trichomes are not only responsible for all the cannabinoids, such as THC and CBD but can also produce more than 100 different terpenes.”

 Before discovering terpenes, we thought THC was the only compound responsible for the psychoactive effects and that CBD was purely medicinal.
 But now we know that when consuming cannabis, we’re consuming at least a dozen different cannabinoids and terpenes.

 These compounds interact with our endocannabinoid system, composed of cannabinoid receptors and enzymes, resulting in our perception.
-The endocannabinoid system, also known as ECS, is a biological system in our body that helps regulate our mood, our regular functions, allowing the body to regulate and maintain the processes needed for us to function correctly.
+The endocannabinoid system, also known as ECS, is a biological system in our body that helps regulate our mood and regular functions, allowing the body to control and maintain the processes needed to function correctly.
 It happens because the ECS has cannabinoid receptors, which both cannabinoids and terpenes interact with, and help regulate:

 - And sleep, among others.

-These cannabinoid receptors, mainly CB1 and CB2, can absorb cannabinoids, such as CBD and THC, and terpenes.
+These cannabinoid receptors, mainly CB1 and CB2, can absorb cannabinoids, such as CBD, THC, and terpenes.

-CB1 receptors are mainly found in the brain; We believe they’re more receptive to THC and responsible for the recreational effect cannabis offers.
-On the other hand, CB2 receptors are mainly found scattered throughout the rest of our body and believed to be more receptive to CBD, responsible for the medicinal effects cannabis has.
+We can mainly find CB1 receptors in the brain.
+We believe they’re more receptive to THC and responsible for the recreational effect cannabis offers.
+On the other hand, CB2 receptors are mainly found scattered throughout the rest of our body.
+We believe that they are more receptive to CBD, responsible for the medicinal effects cannabis has.